Policy / Oppose attacks on the Religious Freedom Restoration Act

 SBC Actions

-Southern Baptists spoke to the Religious Freedom Restoration Act at the 2016 annual meeting through the Resolution on Biblical Sexuality and The Freedom Of Conscience.
+Southern Baptists spoke to the Religious Freedom Restoration Act at the 2024 annual meeting through the Resolution On Defending Religious Liberty and at the 2016 annual meeting through the Resolution on Biblical Sexuality and The Freedom Of Conscience.

 Latest Resources